AzureAD/microsoft-authentication-library-for-js/extensions/samples/electron-webpack/README.md

  git clone https://github.com/AzureAD/microsoft-authentication-library-for-js.git
 ```

 You can also download the repository as a zip file by selecting "Download ZIP" from the root repository's dropdown "Code" menu.
-Once you've downloaded the ZIP file, you can decompress it locally and explore the code.
+Once you've downloaded the ZIP file, you can decompress it locally and explore the code (see: [Register the application](#register-the-application)).

 ### Pre-requisites